StephaneConq/City-details/README.md

 The app allows you to enter a French city and get details about it

 ## Setup
-You will need to add an `environment.ts` file in src/environment.ts.
+You will need to add `src/environments/environment.ts`.

 Please contact `conqstephane@gmail.com` for the environment file.